-703.13 Coarse Aggregate for Items 451 and 452.
+703.13 Coarse Aggregate for Items 305, 451 and 452.
 In addition to the requirements of 703.02, the following aggregate requirements apply.

-Where gravel or limestone is selected and the total combined quantity of the listed items is greater than 10,000 square yards (8000 m2), provide coarse aggregate in No. 57 or 67 size.
+Where gravel, crushed ACBFS or limestone is selected and the total combined quantity of the listed items is greater than 10,000 square yards (8000 m2), provide coarse aggregate in No. 57 or 67 size.
 If the total combined quantity of the listed items is less than 10,000 square yards (8000 m2), ensure that the coarse aggregate is one of the following size: No. 7, 78, 8, 57, or 67.

-If gravel or limestone No. 57 or 67 size is selected in either of the above cases, ensure that the coarse aggregate incorporated into the concrete meets 703.02 and is tested according to ASTM C 666, Procedure B. Ensure that the area generated under the curve obtained by plotting the expansions of test specimens verses the number of test cycles do not exceed 2.05 at 350 or less cycles.
+.If gravel or limestone No. 57 or 67 size is selected in either of the above cases, ensure that the coarse aggregate incorporated into the concrete meets 703.02 and is tested according to ASTM C 666, Procedure B. Ensure that the area generated under the curve obtained by plotting the expansions of test specimens verses the number of test cycles do not exceed 2.05 at 350 or less cycles.

 Ensure that the validity of results of freeze thaw-resistance testing is as outlined below: